Bitcoin Halving: What It Means And How It Works

 By investing in altcoins that benefit from Bitcoin-buoyed price action — the rise in value can be more substantial than the percentage gains you could expect from holding Bitcoin.

-Pantera Capital’s analysis shows Bitcoin tends to outperform in the early part of a bull market rally, while altcoins tend to outperform in later stages and to a degree that exceeded Bitcoin’s growth across the full length of the cycle.
+Pantera Capital’s analysis shows Bitcoin tends to outperform in the early part of a bull market rally, while altcoins tend to outperform in later stages and to a degree that exceeds Bitcoin’s growth across the full length of the cycle.

 “Our thesis is that altcoins underlying protocols that have product market fit and are generating real revenues with strong unit economics will perform best in the coming cycle, just as one would expect across other asset classes like equities.”

-Final Word On The Next Bitcoin Halving.
+Final Word On The 2024 Bitcoin Halving.

 Whether Bitcoin’s halving mechanism makes the crypto the ultimate store-of-value asset is debatable.